 “Not yet, you’re going to have to get the fire put out first. – You’re just not THERE yet.”

 The cart is in front of the horses.
 Do this, THEN, this, THEN this – often it may come on the same visit, but in the right order.
+For help on this see my infographic on the road to recovery.

 It’s the application of the ideas – the application, the “why” is even more valuable than the idea itself.